cqs-data61/SchemaDB/README.md

 # SchemaDB

-A dataset of ~2500 relational SQL anonymised schemas found on github.
+A dataset of ~2500 anonymisted relational SQL schemas found on github.

 Included in this release are primarily:
 * Reparsed Schema (MySql Compatible)